-Ryan Saunders enters his sixth season at Barry University as the lead assistant coach.
+Ryan Saunders enters his seventh season at Barry University as the lead assistant coach.

 He works primarily with the offense, and is responsible for recruiting, on-court coaching, player development, scheduling and administrative duties.

 In 2009-10, Saunders helped the Bucs reach the Sunshine State Conference Tournament championship game and an NCAA Division II National Tournament bid.
 The Bucs went on to defeat Florida Southern, 64-59, for the first NCAA Tournament win in three trips to the dance.

 During his tenure as assistant coach at Barry, Saunders has worked primarily with the Buccaneer backcourt.
 In 2008-09, two guards received Sunshine State All-Conference recognition.
 Karega Tucker earned a spot on the SSC All-Conference second team averaging 14 points per game and nearly six rebounds per game.
 In that same year, Erick Nsangou earned the SSC Defensive Player of the Year award from the point guard position.
 Nsangou averaged 9.7 points and 5.5 rebounds per game, while digging in defensively against some of the best players in the conference.